joromp3/epai-file-format/README.md

 channels to accomodate for extra information such as alpha, depth normals, diffuse/specularity, etc alongside the color information.

-At this stage, the specification and implementation are still in draft stage and incomplete.
+Currently, the specification and implementation are still in draft stage and incomplete.
 They may change at any time, and the code here is unstable and in early stages of development.
+The API constantly changes.
+For now, all definitions in the library are made public through the main header, to help with testing and development.
+As time passes and things stabilize, a lot of them will become internal and a more streamlined public interface will be designed.

 This repository will contain the reference implementation of the format, including a general purpose library, and encoding/decoding utilities.